TriDvaRas/Civilizator/README.md

 - **Q: Is there Civilization VI support?**
     - A: No.
 - **Q: Will there be Civilization VI support?**
-    - A: Not planned but maybe someday...
+    - A: Not planned yet...
-- **Q: Can players join game after join phase has ended?**
+- **Q: Can users join game after join phase has ended?**
     - A: No.
 - **Q: Can I get back to previous phase?**
     - A: No, you need to `start` a new game.